 5. Intercom

-Intercom is a customer service tool that helps you proactively reach out to your customers through various channels, such as in-app messages, emails, and push notifications.
+Intercom is a customer service tool that helps you proactively engage with customers across channels, including in-app messages, emails, and push notifications.
 What makes small businesses love Intercom is its ability to segment customers and target them with specific messages.

-It also offers a live chat feature to provide assistance in real-time.
-The best thing about Intercom is that it offers a 14-day free plan for small businesses.
+It also offers a live chat feature for real-time assistance.
+The best thing about Intercom is the free 14-day plan for small businesses.

 6. Drift

-It also has a built-in live chat feature so you can quickly resolve customer issues across different in real-time.
-Drift works for various channels, such as websites, mobile apps, and social media.
+It also includes a built-in live chat feature, enabling you to quickly resolve customer issues across channels in real time.
+Drift works across various channels, including websites, mobile apps, and social media.

 The Premium Plan is best for small businesses.
-It provides everything free, including custom chatbots, Drift Intel, encryption, and Drift for Salesforce App.
+It provides everything at no cost, including custom chatbots, Drift Intel, encryption, and the Drift for Salesforce App.

 7. Groove

 Groove is a customer service tool that helps you manage all your customer support channels in one place.
-It also has a knowledge base feature to help you store all your company’s information and documentation.
+It also includes a knowledge base feature to store all your company’s information and documentation.

-What makes Groove stand out is its robust reporting and performance tracking features.
-So, small businesses can easily see which areas need improvement.
+What sets Groove apart is its robust reporting and performance tracking features.
+Small businesses can easily identify which areas need improvement.
 You can try Groove for free for 30 days.
 The pricing starts at 12 per user per month.

 8. Customerly